rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

-# ElixirMQCtl
+# RabbitMQCtl

 An Elixir-based implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) CLI.

-Very much a work in progress right now.
+This is still very much a work in progress right now.
+If you need to use the RabbitMQCtl

 ## Installation